The Bill of Rights for Voting Equality

 Approval voting is the simplest and fairest way to vote in a single-seat election.

-They shall be selected by a pool.
+They shall be selected by pool.
 As is the jury.

 Legal peers (parameters needed) will score judges based on criteria (parameters needed).

-Each Federal district shall have its own pool.
+Each Federal district shall have a separate pool.
 Applicants may submit their names for any district but run the risk of not being "known by their peers" in that area.

 Judges with the highest scores (after meeting a threshold) will be placed on a list and used in the order that they arrived on the list.